- Math 118 Common Syllabus

 There is one required book for this course:

-If you did not take MATH 118, it is important to check with your instructor as to whether you will be using WileyPLUS this semester.
 Many instructors do require WileyPLUS.
 If your section is using WileyPLUS, it is important that you buy a bundle that includes a WileyPLUS access code since you will need it in order to submit homework.
 A WileyPLUS access code includes an online electronic version of the textbook.
 You can obtain an access code in one of three ways:

 - Available Tutoring Resources